lafayetteus/privacycheck-frontend/README.md

 This site is meant to be a "Splash Page" lander for Privacy Check while they are pitching to companies.
 This site is essentially made up of the main `Home Page` and dynamic rich-text pages.

+### Navigation

 Navigation — not counting the footer "Contact" link — is handled solely through Sanity in each section with the `showNav` boolean and `navTitle` string.

+### Contact Modal

+This is currently done in a quick n' dirty method by containing state in the Home component and prop-drilling down the method to turn it on thru the ComponentsList & each child Compononent.
+A more elegant way would be to use Conext & skip the prop drilling.
+Maybe for the larger, more robust site. ¯\_(ツ)\_/¯